WillCodeForCats/solaredge-modbus-multi/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots of the problem and/or configuration.

 **Logs**
-Copy any log warnings or errors in Home Assistant from "custom_components.solaredge_modbus" and "pymodbus.client.sync".
+Copy any logs in Home Assistant from "custom_components.solaredge_modbus".

 **Debug Logs**
 Debug logs are not always necessary, but may be required for more complex issues.
 You can enable debug logs by adding the following to your `configuration.yaml` file and restarting Home Assistant.